- Scriptable in Python3.

 - Misc: RGB->LAB CLUT, kmeans clustering, histogram, median filter, scaling, sub-image and blitting.

-- PCB: A 4-layer PCB is used, which costs more but it's much better signal integrity/EMI wise, especially when both sides have components and not much reference planes left over, plus, using 4-layers made it possible to fit everything on a 1.0x1.3 inches board.
-The prototypes are all done by OSHPark.
+- PCB: A 4-layer PCB is used, which costs more but much better signal integrity/EMI wise, especially when both sides have components and not much reference planes left over, plus, using 4-layers made it possible to fit everything on a 1.0x1.3 inches board.
+Prototypes are all done by OSHPark.

-I wrote a quick Android demo to view the camera stream from my phone, the CC3K module is fast enough (54Mbps) to stream live video from the camera:
+- Wireless expansion: I designed WiFi shields based on the CC3K module from TI, for OpenMV1/2.
+The camera can stream MJPEG to compatible browsers, and here's a custom Android demo viewing the camera stream from my phone, the CC3K module is fast enough (54Mbps) to stream live video from the camera:

 OpenMV uses a lot of cool SW, for example, ChaN's FatFS, CC3K SDK, ARM's DSP/Math libraries etc..
 And of course it's completely programmable in Python 3!
 Yes, you can write Python scripts that have access to peripherals (SPI/I2C/UART), uSD, wireless, and of course the image processing code.